Sub-Xaero/stimulus-library/docs/controllers/char_count_controller.md

 ## Purpose

-Add a visual count of the number of characters in a textarea/string input, with a option for highlighting min/max characters.
+Add a visual count of the number of characters in a textarea/string input, with an option for highlighting min/max characters.

 ## [Actions](https://stimulus.hotwire.dev/reference/actions)